pagkly/Zed/Investopedia3/Liability.md

 Liability
 ## What Is a Liability?

 A liability is something a person or company owes, usually a sum of money.
 Liabilities are settled over time through the transfer of economic benefits including money, goods, or services.
-Recorded on the [right side](https://www.investopedia.com/terms/d/debit.asp) of the [balance sheet](https://www.investopedia.com/terms/b/balancesheet.asp), liabilities include loans, [accounts payable](https://www.investopedia.com/terms/a/accountspayable.asp), mortgages, deferred revenues, bonds, warranties, and accrued expenses.
+Recorded on the [[right side]](https://www.investopedia.com/terms/d/debit.asp) of the [[balance sheet]](https://www.investopedia.com/terms/b/balancesheet.asp), liabilities include loans, [[accounts payable]](https://www.investopedia.com/terms/a/accountspayable.asp), mortgages, deferred revenues, bonds, warranties, and accrued expenses.

 In general, a liability is an obligation between one party and another not yet completed or paid for.
 In the world of accounting, a financial liability is also an obligation but is more defined by previous business transactions, events, sales, exchange of assets or services, or anything that would provide economic benefit at a later date.
 Liabilities are usually considered short term (expected to be concluded in 12 months or less) or long term (12 months or greater).